Germany at the 2025 Summer World University Games

 Germany competes at the 2025 Summer World University Games in the Rhine-Ruhr metropolitan region from 16 to 27 July 2025.
 It is the second time Germany acts as host following the 1989 Summer Universiade.
+Germany was represented by 305 athletes who won 49 medals and finished sixth place in the medal standings.
+The flag bearers were Supharada Kisskalt (taekwondo) and Sören Seebold (wheelchair 3x3 basketball).